jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Globster.md

 RacialMods:
 Languages:
 SQ: decompose, water dependency
+SpecialAbilities:
+  Create Spawn (Ex): >
-SpecialAbilities: Create Spawn (Ex) When a globster eats a living creature, it only digests a small portion of the remains.
+    When a globster eats a living creature, it only digests a small portion of the remains.
 As the undigested remains accumulate inside of it, the globster grows more and more bloated.
 As a full-round action that does not provoke attacks of opportunity, a globster can regurgitate these foul remains along with portions of its own mass.
 Doing so causes the globster 1d6 points of damage, but creates a new, fully grown globster that immediately attacks the nearest non-globster target.
 A globster can create spawn up to once per day, though only after it has fed upon at least four Medium-sized creatures (or the equivalent number of creatures of other sizes).
+  Decompose (Ex): >
-Decompose (Ex) A slain globster decays into a mass of goo in the span of 24 hours.
+    A slain globster decays into a mass of goo in the span of 24 hours.
 However, the  corpse retains the creature's stench aura for 1d10 days after its death.
+  Nausea (Ex): >
-Nausea (Ex) Any creature struck by a globster must make a DC 18 Fortitude save to avoid being nauseated for 1 round.
+    Any creature struck by a globster must make a DC 18 Fortitude save to avoid being nauseated for 1 round.
 Once a creature makes this saving throw, it is immune to further nausea effects from that particular globster for 24 hours.
 This is a poison effect.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: